-Save serious money by passing on the changing table.
+Save serious money by taking the changing table off your baby registry checklist.
 Instead, use a simple changing pad on your dresser.
 Bonus: it’s portable when you need it.

 But, do you spring for the $100 organic changing pad?
 I didn’t and here’s why: your baby won’t be on it for that long.
 It’s not like a crib mattress.
 I felt comfortable enough putting a few washable covers over it.

-The made-in-U.S.A.
-Colgate changing pad is an affordable choice for a GREENGUARD Gold certified and CertiPUR-US certified safe foam pad.
-I covered it with these changing pad liners and an organic changing pad cover.
+The Sealy changing pad is an affordable choice for a GREENGUARD Gold certified and CertiPUR-US certified safe foam pad.
+I covered it with changing pad liners and an organic changing pad cover found below.

 Other Items Needed for Diapering